How to Repaint Kitchen Cabinets

 3. Sand the cabinets lightly to rough up the surface and remove any old paint or varnish.
 Wipe away any dust with a damp cloth.

-4. Apply a primer to the cabinets, allow to dry completely, then apply 2-3 coats of paint of your choice, allowing each coat to dry completely before applying the next one.
+4. Apply a primer to the cabinets, allow them to dry completely, then apply 2-3 coats of paint of your choice, allowing each coat to dry completely before applying the next one.

 5. Reattach cabinet doors and hardware (if needed) and enjoy your newly painted kitchen cabinets!